cailyncodes/cailyncodes.github.io/content/projects/embracing-the-occult.md

 - Donna Haraway, "Situated Knowledges: The Science Question in Feminism and the Privilege of Partial Perspective"
     - Link in course materials
 - Boaventura de Sousa Santos, "Epistemologies of the South"
     - Link in course materials
+- Silvia Federici, __Caliban and the Witch.
+Women, The Body, and Primitive Accumulation__ ("The Great Caliban: The Struggle Against the Rebel Body")
+    - Link in course materials
 - Optional: James Webb, __The Occult Underground__ (on rationality and its shadow)